 We can say working with it is a little difficult, as it will be mainly used in mainframe applications where we need to use this files we need to import them as a source that contains data in text and binary format.
 This file format is a little different from the standard ANSI format.
-If you want to work with copybooks of COBOL we need to import as .cbl file while using with the designer in Informatica we need to insert in the template using copy command of the Cobol and both .cpy and .cbl files need to be in the same directory otherwise we need to mention the location of the .cpy file
+If you want to work with copybooks of COBOL, we need to import as .cbl file while using with the designer in Informatica we need to insert in the template using copy command of the Cobol, and both .cpy and .cbl files need to be in the same directory; otherwise, we need to mention the location of the .cpy file.

-Some of the advantages of this programming language are it is self-documented, easy to understand and read, able to handle huge volumes of data easily, better language to use for business applications, easy to use for development and maintain the applications, portable across platforms without re-compilation and robust.
+Some of the advantages of this programming language are that it is self-documented, easy to understand and read, can handle huge volumes of data easily, better language to use for business applications, easy to use for development and maintain the applications, portable across platforms without re-compilation and robust.
 There are many tools available for testing, debugging and analysis of the COBOL applications.
 It is widely used across business applications and easy to maintain.

 Why should we use COBOL?

 We should use this as it is easy to understand, self-documented, use, develop, and maintain the applications.
 We have so many programming languages available but still for customer data processing in banks, insurance companies, and government applications uses COBOL as it is good at dealing with such kind of data with data types and data structures suits for that data.